-Operations were moved to a larger building that was leased at the corner of Montana Avenue and McClain Street in Dayton, where the Dayton Towers Apartments now stand.
+Operations were moved to a larger building leased at the corner of Montana Avenue and McClain Street in Dayton, where the Dayton Towers Apartments now stand.
 The building was purchased in 1938.

 During the winter and spring, in cooperation with other organizations, Lutheran Inner Mission League creates temporary headquarters to respond to Ohio River Valley floods.
 Over fifteen tons of clothing, food and furniture are distributed to flood victims.
 As a result, Lutheran congregations in Indiana and Kentucky begin to support the work of the Inner Mission League.

-Excess supplies from flood relief result in creation of Lutheran Industries, a material assistance program that later included vocational training.
-This program would evolve into subsequent establishing of Once Around Shop thrift stores in a variety of locations.
+Excess supplies from flood relief result in the creation of Lutheran Industries, a material assistance program that later included vocational training.
+This program would evolve into the establishment of Once Around Shop thrift stores in a variety of locations.

-Second farmhouse placed in service on the grounds of Lutheran Home for the Aged to accommodate up to 10 additional residents.
+A second farmhouse is placed in service on the grounds of Lutheran Home for the Aged to accommodate up to 10 additional residents.

-Lutheran Home for the Aged renamed Bethany Lutheran Village.
-The name is chosen because of Mary and Martha’s home in Bethany where Jesus received rest and renewal.
+Lutheran Home for the Aged is renamed Bethany Lutheran Village.
+The name is chosen for Mary and Martha’s home in Bethany where Jesus received rest and renewal.
 Bethany Lutheran Village would grow to accommodate more than 700 residents in a variety of settings.

-Bethany Lutheran Village completes construction and dedicates first building to accommodate 54 residents.
+Bethany Lutheran Village completes construction and dedicates its first building to accommodate 54 residents.

 Ohio Governor Frank J. Lausche responds to fervent appeals by supporters of the Lutheran Inner Mission League and changes the planned route of a proposed turnpike that would have bisected the Bethany Lutheran Village property diagonally from northeast to southwest.